Indian farmers vow to turn up the heat on Modi's government | DW | 10.09.2021

 Tens of thousands of farmers continue to take to the streets in protest against new farm laws and vow to campaign against Prime Minister Modi's party in key state elections.

-In September 2020, India's parliament passed three controversial agriculture bills aimed at liberalizing the country's farm sector
+In September 2020, India's parliament passed three controversial bills aimed at liberalizing the country's farm sector

 These rallies proved some of the biggest to date since farmers — largely from the northern states of Punjab, Haryana and Uttar Pradesh — trooped along the borders of the national capital to protest against agricultural bills passed by India's parliament in September last year.